itspladd/react-3d-battleship/README.md

 # react-3d-battleship
-A full-stack multiplayer Battleship clone built with React and three.js
+A full-stack multiplayer Battleship clone built with React and three.js.
+Uses a custom-built engine to run the game logic: https://github.com/itspladd/battleship-engine

 ## 🚧 Currently in development 🚧